Hafnium (group): 2022 Tarrask Malware

 Hafnium was linked to the creation of Tarrask, a defense evasion malware used on previous attacks.
 The malware was used on telecommunications, Internet service providers, and data service companies from August 2021 to February 2022.
 The malware uses scheduled task abuse to hide payloads delivered to servers.

+2025

+In July 2025, a hacker allegedly working with Hafnium, Xu Zewei, was arrested in Milan and faces extradition to the United States.
+The same month, Silk Typhoon exploited a security flaw in SharePoint, affecting thousands of servers.

 Capabilities

 In March 2021, it was reported the group had access to the China Chopper web shell, which it has used in the 2021 Microsoft Exchange Server data breach to control hacked servers.